Diseases & Conditions

 - Inferior pubic ramus fracture

 Unstable fracture.
-In this type of fracture, there are usually two or more breaks in the pelvic ring and the ends of the broken bones do not line up correctly (displacement).
+In this type of fracture, there are usually two or more breaks in the pelvic ring.
+Also, the ends of the broken bones do not line up correctly, which is called displacement.
 This type of fracture is more likely to occur due to a high-energy event.

 Unstable pelvic fracture patterns include: